Wing IV

 Dutch East India CompanyVOC

 Overreach The most valuable company that has ever existed — worth roughly $7.9 trillion in today's money.
-It died not in battle but of debt and corruption.
+It died not in battle but of debt and corruption: the ruinous Fourth Anglo-Dutch War and some 219 million guilders of debt finished it.

 1799 CE b.
 1602 CE · 197 years

-Overreach A trading monopoly that traded almost nothing but its own soaring shares, then burst and ruined Britain.
+Overreach A trading monopoly that traded almost nothing but its own soaring shares, until the 1720 South Sea Bubble burst and ruined Britain.

 1853 CE b.
 1711 CE · 142 years